Olatisunkanmi/altschool-backend-musicfy-open-source/CONTRIBUTING.md

       git push -u origin Branch_Name

    #  Step 6 : Pull Request
    - Go to your repository in browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.

+NOTE:
 😇Learning can be exhaustive, but you can do this.
-                           We are in this together
+We are in this together.